james-bowden/james-bowden.github.io/pages/poetry/jb_smoothness.md

 I wouldn't say that I'm confused, more just don't know<br/>
 which way to look with all this information consuming<br/>
 me at all times.
 How many Hz is my brain running at?<br/>
-Would a hummingbird, a mosquito be better equipped to take my place?
+Would a hummingbird, a mosquito be better equipped<br/>
+to take my place?
 I would think that in every creature's<br/>
 head, it must be a smooth operator.
 Imagine being a bug,<br/>
 a bumblebee perhaps, all jerky and out of control.
 Oh.<br/>